ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 * You must be assigned the Publisher role on the Catalog Management service in the individual account itself.
 * If you're managing share requests that are for the enterprise, you must be assigned the following roles:
    * Viewer role for the enterprise itself.
    * Publisher role on the Catalog Management service for the enterprise.
-(The Publisher role is a new role.)
+(The Publisher role is a new role).

 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).